Suing an Attorney for Breach of Contract

 Regardless of what is in the retainer contract, the law imposes a duty of care and duties of honesty, loyalty and fidelity on an attorney relative to the client.
 For this reason, suits against attorneys are generally under a negligence or fiduciary breach theory, not a breach of contract theory.

-Some clients do want to sue for breach of contract, often because the statute of limitation for breach of contract is usually longer than the statutes of limitation for negligence and fiduciary breach.
+Some clients do want to sue for an Arizona attorney’s alleged breach of contract, often because the statute of limitation for breach of contract is usually longer than the statutes of limitation for negligence and fiduciary breach.